Home

 Solomon Miner was born in about 1807 the area of Fayette-Somerset Counties, PA, the son of Daniel and Mary Minor.

 As a young boy, he moved to near Sego, Perry County, OH with his pioneering parents and siblings.
-When he was age 5, his mother died.
+When he was age five, his mother died.
 His father remarried, and later moved to Cardington, Morrow County, OH.

 Solomon could not read or write, evidenced by the fact that he signed his name with an "X."

-Their fates after that are unknown.
+His fate after that is unknown.

-Copyright Ó 2000-2001, 2003 Mark A. Miner
+Copyright © 2000-2001, 2003, 2020 Mark A. Miner